dstackai/dstack.github.io/docs/use-own-servers.md

     sudo chmod +x /usr/local/bin/dstack-runner
     ```

-If you are on **Windows**, download [dstack-runner.exe](https://dstack-runner-downloads.s3.eu-west-1.amazonaws.com/latest/binaries/dstack-runner-windows-amd64.exe).
+If you are on **Windows**, simply download [dstack-runner.exe](https://dstack-runner-downloads.s3.eu-west-1.amazonaws.com/latest/binaries/dstack-runner-windows-amd64.exe).

 ## Configure a token

-Before you start the daemon, you have to configure it with your `Personal Access Token`:
+Before you can start the daemon, you have to configure it with your `Personal Access Token`:

 === "Linux"